necst/trilli/README.md

 - Case 1: using the given bitstream to test image transformation and/or image registration step
 - Case 2: building from scratch the desired bitstream for image transformation and/or image registration step
 - Case 3: target the whole image registration application.
-This can be done either
+This can be done either using the given bitstream for image registration step, or building it from scratch

 ### Case 1.
 Using given bitstreams for Image Transformation or Image Registration Step
 1. Choose a bitstream in `bitstreams/only_TX` or `bitstreams/reg_step` and copy it into `hw/`